deadtrees/deadtrees.github.io/about.md

 -

-Tom Hackshaw is a Japanese - New Zealand interdisciplinary artist currently living in Auckland, New Zealand, and is a student at the Elam School of Fine Arts.
+[Tom Hackshaw][th] is a Japanese - New Zealand interdisciplinary artist currently living in Auckland, New Zealand, and is a student at the Elam School of Fine Arts.
 He is one of the founding members of the [I.O.W.A.
 Collective (NZ)][iowa], and also a part of the [Autistici/Inventati Collective (EU)][ai].

 Prior to Elam, Tom took classes at Artstation, Ponsonby for three years (now known as Studio One Toi Tu).